 - 15:00 Jayne Hope (Roslin Institute, UK) - Bovine NK cells in tuberculosis

 MAIT cells across species

-- 16:00 Paul Klenerman (University of Oxford, UK) - Human and mouse MAITs
+- 16:00 Paul Klenerman (University of Oxford, UK) - MAITs and their mates

 - 16:30 Olivier Lantz (Institut Curie, France) - MAITs cells across species

 - 17:00 Mariolina Salio (University of Oxford, UK) - Ligand-dependent modulation of MR1-restricted antigen presentation